Death Watch: Filming

 Much of the filming took place in and around Glasgow, including: Glasgow Necropolis, Glasgow Cathedral, the former Queen's Dock on the River Clyde and the Glasgow City Chambers.
+In a scene where Katherine observes a playground, she interacts with one of the children, played by Schneider's son, David Haubenstock.
 The film is dedicated to deceased film director Jacques Tourneur.

 Home media

 In 2012 Shout!
 Factory released the film on Blu-ray in Region 1, whilst Park Circus handled the Region 2 release.